RedSonAzriel/herbie/README.md

 ```

 ## Goal
-This project is a simple application built using Spring Boot with full CRUD functionality.
+This app is inspired by Drive Capital internal client relationship management application - Herbie.
+This project is a simple application built using Spring Boot via Gradle with full CRUD functionality.

 ## Technologies
 Project is created with: